 It is a good idea to compare the value of your car using multiple tools to get a better sense of what it is worth.
 To use Edmunds, NADA and KBB, you will need your vehicle year, make and model, vehicle identification number (VIN) and license plate number and state.
 You will also be asked some questions about the vehicle’s condition and any damage it has sustained.

 Why does value matter when my car is totaled?

 Insurance companies define a car as totaled when expenses to repair the vehicle exceed the car’s value.
 Many insurance companies will reimburse you for your vehicle’s ACV in this case, which is the cost of your car minus any depreciation in its market value.
 If your vehicle is older, this means that your insurance payout will not cover the cost of purchasing the same vehicle in a newer make and model.

-If you disagree with the ACV of your car in a totaled situation, you may be able to negotiate with your insurance company.
+If you disagree with the ACV of your car in a totaled situation, you may be able to negotiate or appeal your claim with your insurance company.
 You will need to prove that your car value is higher than the value your insurance company determined and will have to provide detailed records of your car’s maintenance.

 If you own a rare or particularly expensive vehicle, it is not a bad idea to have it appraised by a licensed appraiser periodically so that you have proof of its current or recent value in the event it is totaled.

 ACV is used to determine how much of a payout you will receive for a totaled vehicle.
 It is determined by the replacement cost of your vehicle minus depreciation, which considers things like age and wear and tear.